 Calculate the voltage change.
-Subtract the lowest voltage from the highest votage.
-Conclude that for a high voltage of 5 volts and a low voltage of 0 Volts, the voltage change is 5 Volts, since 5 minus 0 is 5.
+Subtract the lowest voltage from the highest voltage.
+Conclude that for a high voltage of 5 Volts and a low voltage of 0 Volts, the voltage change is 5 Volts, since

 Calculate the time change.
 Subtract the time at which the lowest value voltage occurs from the time the highest value voltage occurs.
-Conclude that if a low voltage of 0 volts occurred at time, 1 second and that a high voltage of 5 volts occurred at time, 4 seconds, the time change would be 3 seconds, since 4 minus 1 is 3.
+Conclude that if a low voltage of 0 Volts occurred at time, 1 second and that a high voltage of 5 Volts occurred at time, 4 seconds, the time change would be 3 seconds, since

 Calculate the slew rate.
 Divide the voltage change by the time change.
-Conclude that if the voltage change was 5 volts and the time change was 3 seconds, the slew rate would be 1.66 Volts per second, since 5 divided by 3 is 1.66.
+Conclude that if the voltage change was 5 Volts and the time change was 3 seconds, the slew rate would be 1.66 Volts per second, since

 For precise slew rate calculations, electronic designers don't use the very highest and very lowest voltage values.
 Instead they use a high voltage value that is 90 percent of the highest voltage and a low voltage that is 10 percent of the highest value.
 The time between the 10 percent and the 90 percent point is often called the rise time or fall time.